 5) Click Done to close the Restore window.

-Hopefully this short how-to has your contacts back where they belong without those duplicates.
-And if you’ve run into other issues since upgrading to macOS Big Sur, let us know in the comments below!
+Hopefully, this short how-to has your contacts back where they belong without those duplicates.
+And if you’ve run into other issues since upgrading, let us know in the comments below!